 SARS-CoV-2 has even been detected in municipal wastewater plants in the Netherlands by a team of researchers.
 While it may be difficult or unfeasible to test all citizens in a given population, the measurement of their cumulative waste may serve as an early warning system in the case of reemergence of the virus and is much easier than testing each individual.
 In one instance this research was even able to identify the presence of viral RNA in wastewater before the confirmation of the first case by health authorities.
 As the demand for tests is forecasted to increase and may exceed supply, these methods of “group testing” will allow health authorities to pinpoint which communities are affected the most and pursue further targeted testing.

-LuminUltra has a range of reliable, fast, and sensitive testing solutions to identify the presence of SARS-CoV-2.
-Contact us to learn more about a testing protocol for your needs.
+LuminUltra has a range of reliable, fast, and sensitive testing solutions to identify the presence of COVID-19 on surfaces, in wastewater, and in human carriers.